TheTrainingBoss/Sitefinity-Developers-Workshop/Feather/readme.md

 and place it in the same folder.
 Next time we load the editor we'll automatically see our custom designer template.

-### Adding Fields with Angular
+Adding Fields with Angular

 The designer framework for Sitefinity widgets uses AngularJS, and can be extended by leveraging Directives.
-A complete discussion of AngularJS is outside the scope of this book, and for reference we recommend you visit
+A complete discussion of AngularJS is outside the scope of this workshop, and for reference we recommend you visit
 <http://angularjs.org> to learn more.

 Each widget designer is passed an AngularJS *\$scope* which contains all